geemus/notes/houston_foresight/raw/intro.md

   * metaphor isn't necessary for scenarios, but it helps
   * litany created humour, metaphor makes new connections
   * resilient to process issues, thoughtful, open, and searching conversation
-* Scenario Archetypes: Continued Growth, Ideological Exclusionism, Environmental Sustainability, High Technology Transformation, Spritual Transcendence, Collapse/Reversal
-  * Capture common 'families' of images of the future to enable 'incasting'; pre-fab worldviews and frameworks provide "just add data" approach
-  * requires nuanced understanding of archetypes, and can cause "not our story" backlash
-  * Useful discussions generated when sorting data across archetypes, identifies ambiguities where drivers fall across or between boundaries
-  * tight focus on the research issue
-* Manoa: designed to maximize evidence-driven difference from present to challenge assumptions, focus on turbulence and dynamics of acceleration and constraint, surface emerging tensions and backlash responses
-  * Needs at least three orthogonal changes to drive each scenaria
-  * does not directly address topic (still need to incast later)
-  * Impact cascades create clear webs of events - aids drafting a 'network' future history; cross-impact step addresses boundary spaces
 * 2x2 'Double Uncertainty' Method: designed for strategic insight, focussing on a decision-making goal or challenge
   * critical uncertainties frame a futures landscape
   * almost complete dependency on getting the axes 'right'